-What are transitional almonds and what is their relevance?
-Its important to first understand a bit about farming practices.
-At a high-level, there are two main types of farms: conventional and organic.
-Many farms start with conventional farming, but due to an increased demand for organic foods, a lot of farmers and agribusinesses transition to organic.
-The period of transitioning from conventional to organic is called transitional.
-The crops grown during this 3-year period is known to be “transitional crops”.
+What are ofi's "transitional" almonds and what does "transitional organic" mean?
+First, it's important to understand a bit about farming our practices - at a high-level, there are two main types of farms: conventional and organic.
+Many farms start with conventional farming, but due to an increased demand for organic foods, a lot of farmers and agribusinesses transitioned to organic.
+The period of transitioning from conventional to organic is called "transitional".
+The crops grown during this 3-year period is known to be called “transitional crops”.

 Transitional is neither Conventional nor Organic

 ofi’s transitional almonds are neither conventional nor organic.
 Although transitional crops lack organic certification, they undergo rigorous quality control measures during this transition period. ofi’s transitional almonds come from orchards that are currently in the conversion period of going from conventional to organic.
-We follow organic practices from Day 1, but they cannot be ‘certified organic’ until after 3 growing seasons.
-This is because the transition period allows trees, soils, etc. to become completely free from any pesticides or other chemicals that cannot be present in certified organic products.
+We follow organic practices from day one, but they cannot be ‘certified organic’ until after three full growing seasons because the transition period allows trees, soils, etc. to become completely free from any pesticides or other chemicals that cannot be present in certified organic products.

 does ofi Support Transitional Farming